Fiesole: In literature

 The Decameron by Giovanni Boccaccio is set in the slopes of Fiesole.
 The city was featured equally in the novels Peter Camenzind (1904) by Hermann Hesse, A Room with a View (1908) by E. M. Forster, and in the book of travel essays Italian Hours (1909) by Henry James.
+Howard Moss uses the town's name to rhyme with "crazily" in the final verse of his poem Tourists.